Collection lifecycle

 The Root billing lifecycle is summarised below at a high level.
 These steps are generally completed at a daily interval.

-• Raise premiums - The platform determines which policies are due to be billed based on their billing day, and debits the policy ledger with the amount due.
-Root supports monthly billing (policyholder can choose on which day of the month to be billed), yearly billing (policyholder can choose the day of the month and the month of the year to be billed) and once-off billing (policyholder can choose which date to be billed).
+• Raise premiums — Root determines which policies are due to be billed based on their billing day, and debits the policy ledger with the amount due.
+Root supports monthly billing, yearly billing, and once-off billing.

-• Create payments - The platform will create collections to be actioned.
-The type of collection created for any given policy will depend on the outstanding balance, the policy's collection history and the collection method linked to the policy.
-Examples of different types of collections include:
+• Create payments — Root creates collections to be actioned.
+The type of collection created for a policy depends on the outstanding balance, the policy's collection history, and the collection method linked to the policy.
+Examples of collection types include:

 • Recurring collections - A policy's monthly or yearly premium that has most recently been raised.